ngkore/docs/ntn/space-internet/companies-leading-in-satellite-internet.md

 - Growing role of direct-to-device providers like AST SpaceMobile and Lynk Global in developing markets
 - IRIS² implementation for sovereign European coverage

-**Next in the Series:** “The Great Comparison: Satellite 5G vs. Everything Else” — A deep dive into how space-based internet stacks up against terrestrial and fiber networks.
+**Next in the Series:** A deep dive into how space-based internet stacks up against terrestrial and fiber networks.

 ## References